sreejagatab/medtranslate-ai/tests/README.md

 - App binary validation
 - Submission process documentation

+### Test Implementation Tracker

+The test implementation tracker is located in the following file:

+- `test-implementation-tracker.js`: Script to track the implementation status of all tests

 ### Test Runner

 The test runner is located in the following file: